-Oil and gas mogul Hamm tops Trump short-list for U.S. energy secretary: sources
+Oil mogul Hamm tops Trump list for U.S. energy secretary: sources

 Continental spokeswoman Kristin Thomas said, "There has never been a conversation" between Trump and Hamm about the position.
 She declined to speculate on how Hamm would respond if asked to take the job.

+"I think Harold would be great in the (Energy Secretary) job.
+If the president calls, I think he would do it," said Mike Cantrell, a former vice president of government affairs at Continental who remains close to Hamm.

-A prominent U.S. oil and gas executive who knows Hamm and asked not to be named said he doubted Hamm would be willing to leave Continental and may be more interested in having a strong say in who ultimately gets the energy secretary job.
+Another prominent U.S. oil and gas executive who knows Hamm and asked not to be named, however, said he doubted Hamm would be willing to leave Continental and may be more interested in having a strong say in who gets the job.

 Aside from Hamm and Cramer, Trump's short list for energy secretary also includes venture capitalist Robert Grady, who served as associate director for Natural Resources, Energy and Science in President George H. W. Bush's Office of Management and Budget, according to Cramer and two other sources with knowledge of the situation.